-The Up line determines the number of periods away we are from a high in the corresponding 14-period time frame.
+The Up line determines the number of periods we’re away from a high in the corresponding 14-period time frame.
 Likewise, the down line measures the number of periods we are away from a low.

-It was developed by Tushar Chande in 1995 and it means dawn in Sanskrit.
-It essentially looks to detect the beginning of a trend or a change in trend and this is captured in the name.
+It was developed by Tushar Chande in 1995, and it means dawn in Sanskrit.
+It essentially looks to detect the beginning of a trend or a change in trend, and its name reflects that.

-The Aroon Up or Down determine how long it has been since the last high or low for the current period.
+The Aroon Up or Down determines how long it has been since the last high or low for the current period.
 The Up or Down values are expressed in percentages and range from 0%-100%.
 The closer the line is to 100%, the stronger the trend.
 For example, an Aroon Up close to 90% would indicate a strong uptrend.
 However, this also has to be accompanied by a low Aroon Down Line to give us confidence in the trend.
-On the other hand, also having the Aroon Down close to 100% simultaneously would also mean that there was a low not long ago.
+On the other hand, having the Aroon Down close to 100% simultaneously would also mean a low not long ago.

 You’ll find the formula for calculating both lines below.
 For the sake of simplicity, let’s assume a 20-day period.